1.1 Corporate Information

 Depreciation :

-Depreciation on Property, Plant and Equipment, Leasehold Assets (other than freehold land) is provided on the StraightLine Method as per the useful life prescribed under Schedule II to the Companies Act, 2013, except for Wind Mill, which is provided on Written Down value Method.
+Depreciation on Property, Plant and Equipment, Leasehold Assets (other than freehold land) is provided on the Straight-Line Method as per the useful life prescribed under Schedule II to the Companies Act, 2013, except for Wind Mill, which is provided on Written Down value Method.

-The estimated useful lives, residual values and depreciation method are reviewed at the end of each reporting period, with the effect of any change in estimate accounted for on a prospective basis.
+The estimated useful lives, residual values and depreciation method are reviewed at the end of each

 1.6 Leases

-The Company's lease asset classes primarily consist of lease for Land on which windmill has been installed for power generation and godown at Mumbai.
+The Company's lease asset classes primarily consist of lease for Land on which windmill has been installed for power generation.
 The Company assesses whether a contract is or contains a lease, at inception of a contract.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 At the date of commencement of the lease, the Company recognises a right-of-use asset (“ROU”) and a corresponding lease liability for all lease arrangements in which it is a lessee, except for leases with a term of twelve months or less (short term leases) and leases of low value assets.
 For these short term and leases of low value assets, the Company recognises the lease payments as an operating expense on a straight line basis over the term of the lease.
 The right-of-use assets are initially recognised at cost, which comprises the initial amount of the lease liability adjusted for any lease payments made at or prior to the commencement date of the lease plus any initial direct costs less any lease incentives.
 They are subsequently measured at cost less accumulated depreciation and impairment losses, if any.
 Right-of-use assets are depreciated from the commencement date on a straight-line basis over the shorter of the lease term and useful life of the underlying asset.
 The lease liability is initially measured at the present value of the future lease payments.
 The lease liability is subsequently remeasured by increasing the carrying amount to reflect interest on the lease liability, reducing the carrying amount to reflect the lease payments made.
 A lease liability is remeasured upon the occurrence of certain events such as a change in the lease term or a change in an index or rate used to determine lease payments.
 The remeasurement normally also adjusts the leased assets.
 Lease liability and ROU asset have been separately presented in the Balance Sheet and lease payments have been classified as financing cash flows.

 1.7 Intangible Assets